 Read the article →How chronic stress suppresses ovulation, worsens PMS and impairs training recovery — and the practical tools to manage cortisol load across your cycle.

-Read the article →How progesterone, oestrogen and body temperature affect sleep quality across the cycle — and what actually improves premenstrual insomnia.
+Read the article →How progesterone, estrogen and body temperature affect sleep quality across the cycle — and what actually improves premenstrual insomnia.

 Read the article →Phase-by-phase nutrition guide for women.
 Iron after menstruation, cruciferous vegetables in the follicular phase, magnesium and complex carbs in the luteal phase.

-Read the article →The neuroscience of oestrogen, progesterone, serotonin and GABA across your four phases.
+Read the article →The neuroscience of estrogen, progesterone, serotonin and GABA across your four phases.
 Week by week — what your cycle is actually telling you.

 Read the article →Progesterone raises your metabolic rate by 200 to 300 calories.
 Insulin sensitivity drops.
 The same deficit that works in week two fails in week four.
 Here is the mechanism.